 188. Powers of Registrar

-The Registrar may exercise and shall perform the following power and duties (that is to say): —
+The Registrar may exercise and shall perform the following power and duties (that is to say):

 (i) He may administer an oath and may take and receive the declaration of any person voluntarily making the same (in this Act called a “statutory declaration”).